François Marie Aleno de Saint-Aloüarn, Seigneur de Kersallic

 His son Louis François attended the Garde de Marine in Brest.

-His son Louis François, at 17, joined the navy and was made an ensign aboard l’Espérance of 74 guns, commanded by René-Louis de Saint-Alouarn, his uncle.
+His son Louis François, at 17, joined the navy and was aboard l’Espérance of 74 guns, commanded by René-Louis de Saint-Aloüarn, his uncle.

-His son Louis François sailed on le Défenseur of 74 guns commanded by de Bompar in Martinique.
+His son Louis François, made an ensigne by order of the king after his return from England, sailed on le Défenseur of 74 guns commanded by de Bompar in Martinique.

 His wife Marie died in 1791 in Brest.